 An IT term I hear a lot is domain knowledge.
 That’s when someone knows a certain part of an organization very well and serves as a subject matter expert.
 Being an expert in something has value, even if it’s a small part of a complicated organization.
 Why give that up?
 People look to them for help and the position is a bit more secure because of it.

 In a cushy job, a manager may have put systems in place so that the organization runs smoothly without much effort.
-This is the old Steve Case adage that says a good manager should wake up with nothing to do.
+An old Steve Case adage says a good manager should wake up with nothing to do.
 If that manager went to a new organization, new processes would need to be in place.
 That would be a ton of work.

 Another reason could be because a worker is overpaid.
 Peeking into the marketplace for a new job would be a rude awakening.
 Why get paid less when length of service has entitled someone to an over-sized salary and benefits package?